litestar-org/litestar/docs/usage/responses.rst

 .. attention::

-   Starlite offers strong typing for the ASGI arguments.
-Other libraries often offer less strict typing, which might cause type checkers to complain when using ASGI apps from them inside Starlite.
+   Litestar offers strong typing for the ASGI arguments.
+Other libraries often offer less strict typing, which might cause type checkers to complain when using ASGI apps from them inside Litestar.
    For the time being, the only solution is to add ``# type: ignore`` comments in the pertinent places.
    Nonetheless, the above example will work perfectly fine.